Minimum service legislation ‘could provoke further conflict’, MPs warned

 The Transport Select Committee questioned rail industry and union leaders about the legislation currently going through Parliament.

-Jamie Burles, managing director of Abellio Greater Anglia said the “overriding” objective of the industry was to avoid strikes and have good industrial relations.
+Jamie Burles, managing director of Abellio Greater Anglia, said the “overriding” objective of the industry is to avoid strikes and have good industrial relations.

 He stressed the importance of having “absolute clarity” in the planned law about the requirements on employers and workers.